HL Gender Pay Gap Report 2021

 We want to do more to create opportunities for women to move on to more senior roles.
 Our Inclusion and Diversity Strategy and accompanying action plan focuses on building a diverse and inclusive workforce which will support the reduction in our gender pay gap over time.
 Actions include:

-- Promoting more: in addition to role levels 1 and 2, the role level 3 promotion process will be standardised in order to increase rigor and reduce any unconscious bias
+- Promoting more: promotions to management and leadership level roles go through a standardised assessment process to increase rigor and reduce any unconscious bias

 - Losing fewer: Increasing the quality of exit interview data to enable identification of common themes contributing to departures